msysbio/microbetag/docs/mgg_tutorials/abd_only.md

 ---

 ## .. starting from an abundance table

+{: .important-title}
+> INPUT FILES USED IN THIS TUTORIAL
+>
+> In this example, we will use the [`testAbund.tsv`][3] file to showcase how to use microbetag without a network being already available.

 In case that a co-occurrence network is not available, *microbetag* can come up with one using [FlashWeave](https://doi.org/10.1016/j.cels.2019.08.002).